Heads Will Roll (Under the Dome): Plot

 The Dome's magnetic force locks Big Jim in the fall-out shelter where he is taunted by Dodee Weaver's (Jolene Purdy) ghost.
 Eventually he blows himself out with grenades but then sees Junior unconscious next to the gallows.
 Another large pulse has caused almost everyone inside the Dome to pass out, with the exception of Barbie, Julia, and Big Jim.
 Big Jim believes the Dome is telling him to sacrifice himself so he prepares to hang himself.
 He is unable to reach the lever while standing on the trap-door so he asks Julia and Barbie for assistance.
 Julia accepts but then refuses to follow through, forcing Big Jim to break through the door himself.
 Julia prevents Big Jim's death by cutting the rope after she becomes convinced that killing Big Jim is not the answer.
 She believes the Dome instead wants the townspeople to stop killing each other.
 Once Julia cuts Big Jim loose, the townspeople begin to wake up from their unconscious states and the Dome releases all the metal objects.

 Big Jim tries to gain the townspeople's trust back by appointing Phil Bushey (Nicholas Strong) as the new sheriff and inviting Joe, Angie, Norrie, and Carolyn to stay at his house.
 Junior then pulls Big Jim aside and tells him while he was unconscious he had a vision of his supposedly deceased mother Pauline Rennie (Sherry Stringfield).
 Big Jim tries to reassure him that it was just a dream but Junior refuses to believe him.
 Meanwhile, outside the dome it is revealed that Junior's mother is still alive, living single but concerned for her son under the dome.

 Later that night Angie sees the girl who was rescued by Julia and follows her into the school where she is seen looking into a locker.
 The girl notices Angie and runs away.
-Angie looks inside the locker and is stunned by whatever is there.
-Then she is cut down by an unseen assailant.
+Angie looks inside the locker and is stunned by whatever is there, then gets cut down by an unseen assailant.
 Her bloody hand-print on the locker is the last thing we see.